A husky getting its teetth examined

 Both cats and dogs can benefit from good home care and professional dental cleanings.
 Make tooth brushing part of your petcare routine, bring your pet in for regular mouth checks, and schedule a yearly professional dental cleaning for more in-depth care, like eliminating plaque that brushing can’t reach.

-A small, tan, long-haired dog getting its teeth brushed
+A dog getting its tooth examined

 An Optimum Wellness Plan is a smart way to tackle teeth troubles